wingz-inc/traefik/docs/toml.md

 ## File backend

-Like any other reverse proxy, Træfɪk can be configured with a file.
+Like any other reverse proxy, Træfik can be configured with a file.
 You have two choices:

 - simply add your configuration at the end of the global configuration file `traefik.toml`: